Higashimokoto Shibazakura Park－A world where shibazakura pink moss stretches as far as the eye can see!

 Every year from May 3 to June 1st. *Canceled in 2020 due to COVID-19

-*Blooming slightly earlier than the wisteria, from early to late May Tenjinyama is a popular spot to see the bright pink yaezakura cherry blossoms.
+Note: Blooming slightly earlier than the wisteria, from early to late May Tenjinyama is a popular spot to see the bright pink Yaezakura cherry blossoms.

-Seven larch trees stand at an altitude of about 35 meters upon the ridgeline of Marchen Hill, a natural beauty spot positioned along National Highway 39 in Ozora, Memanbetsu.
-Set in perfect symmetry against a backdrop of vast fields, these trees exude an air of idyllic beauty, creating a scene which looks as if it had been taken right out of a fairytale or nursery rhyme!
-This landscape was used in the movie “Dream” directed by Akira Kurosawa, making it a popular viewing spot for visitors.
+Seven larch trees stand at an altitude of about 35 meters up on the ridgeline of Marchen Hill, a natural beauty spot positioned along National Highway 39 in Ozora, Memanbetsu.
+Set in perfect symmetry against a backdrop of vast fields, these trees exude an air of idyllic beauty, creating a scene that looks as if it had been taken right out of a fairytale or nursery rhyme!
+This landscape was used in the movie Dream directed by Akira Kurosawa, making it a popular viewing spot for visitors.